jetbridge/cdk-nextjs/docs/contribute.md

 1. Please make sure to create an issue first.
 2. Link the bug in your pull request.
+3. If first time building you must run `yarn install` and then `yarn compile`.
-3. Run `yarn build` after you made your changes and before you open a pull request.
+4. Run `yarn build` after you made your changes and before you open a pull request.

 ## Projen
 This project uses [Projen](https://projen.io/).
 Don't manually update package.json or use `yarn add`.
 Update dependencies in .projenrc.ts then run `yarn projen`.